Rovers F.C. (Mexico)

-The Rovers Football Club was a former Mexican football team that played in the Liga Mexicana de Football Amateur Association prior to the professionalization and development of the Mexican first division.
+Rovers Football Club was a Mexican football club based in Mexico City, that played in the Liga Mexicana de Football Amateur Association from 1912 to 1914.

 History

 The club was founded in 1912 by Percy Clifford and former members of the British Club.
 However, the team was disbanded in 1916 as a result of World War One since most of the players were British and returned to Europe to fight the war.